isakpulkki/GrandExchange/README.md

 ```

 Once the Docker container is running, you can access the application locally at port `3000`.

+To access admin rights with your user account, you need to grant the admin role manually in your MongoDB database.
+After creating a user, update the user document directly in the database by adding `'admin': True`.
+Listings waiting for approval now show up in the 'My Account' -page.

 Alternatively, you can run the [front-](/frontend) and [backend](/backend) separately by following the instructions in their directories.